Mxlted/AdGuard-Debian-RaspberryPi-Setup/README.md

 Type `yes` when prompted

-This guide should help you set up a Raspberry Pi with Debian 12 for remote management and configuration over SSH.
+# This portion should help you set up a Raspberry Pi with Debian 12 for remote management and configuration over SSH.
 For further customization and configuration, refer to the Debian and Raspberry Pi documentation.